finmath/finmath-smart-derivative-contract/README.md

 ### Contents and manual startup

-The `src/app` contains the frontend application to interact with the SDC infastructure.
+The `src/app` contains the frontend application to interact with the SDC infrastructure.
 You can build it and test it like this:
 - go to https://nodejs.org/en/download and check what's the latest LTS release from the v18 line;
 - bump the Node version string in `pom.xml`;
 - if you are managing your own install of Node, run